bioinfo-pf-curie/RNA-seq/INSTALL.md

 ### Display the options available for installation

-The different options are displayed using the following command in the **Cache values** section
+The different options are displayed using the following command in the **Cache values** section:

 * `cmake -LH ../RNA-seq/`